makmango/Pichgos/README.md

 Work in progress.
 Testing Github coding.

 Home made pichons/ channel logos.
-Testting out ideas.
+Testing out ideas.

 Feel free to use the pichgos in youtr iptv project.